 - AMI Montessori teachers are in high demand.
 AMI Montessori diploma-holders are sought after by many types of Montessori schools, public or private, AMI or AMS or non-affiliated.
 School administrators value the consistently high quality of AMI-trained teachers.
 While there are other good training programs, AMI training guarantees that teacher candidates have a deep understanding of the Montessori philosophy and principles of child development, as well as a thorough grasp of lesson delivery, not just in theory, but also in applied practice.
 This consistent, high-quality training means that many schools are eager to meet our graduates: an AMI diploma is a great way to get interviews at the best Montessori schools in the world!

 - Montessori Northwest’s AMI teacher training program prepares you for success in your classroom.
 Because our AMI approach and our focus on practical, hands-on work with the materials, our students are well-prepared for the challenges of an actual classroom.
 So not only will you have a good chance of getting hired, you’ll also have the foundation for being successful in your teaching career.
-Read what two of our current Primary students have to say about why they chose Montessori Northwest for their training.
+Read what two of our former Primary students had to say about why they chose Montessori Northwest for their training.